Bilingual

 My receipt for voting.

 Lucky us!
 We get to vote on Ground Hog’s Day!
-So if a candidate sees his shadow … Oh, never mind.
+So, if a candidate sees his shadow … Oh, never mind.
 Ground Hog’s Day is such a silly holiday, anyway!

-I got one phone call to vote for Jim Ryan for judge.
-When I said I would vote for him, the caller asked if I would like to put Jim Ryan sign on my lawn.
-Then, last week, I get two unusual calls from politicians soliciting my vote for David Hoffman.
+I got a phone call to vote for Jim Ryan for judge.
+When I said I would vote for him, the caller asked if I would like to put Ja im Ryan sign on my lawn.
+Then, last week, I got two unusual calls from politicians soliciting my vote for David Hoffman.
 One was from Paul Vallas who doesn’t even reside in the state of Illinois anymore.
 And the other was from Miguel del Valle who also solicited my vote for David Hoffman in Spanish.
 I must admit he spoke Spanish very nicely.
 I’m not sure if Paul Vallas really wanted me to vote for David Hoffman.
-Or if, as I suspiciously tend to believe, that he wanted to remind me that he still existed so that I would vote for him upon his imminent return to Illinois politics.
+Or if, as I suspiciously tend to believe, he wanted to remind me that he still existed so that I would vote for him upon his imminent return to Illinois politics.
 But that’s just me.

 I also received voting instructions for early voting in English, Spanish, and Mandarin Chinese.
 Okay, I’m not actually sure if it’s Mandarin Chinese, but I wanted to sound knowledgeable.
 Everyone wants to sound knowledgeable around election time, no?
 In Chicago, all the polling places are multilingual.
 If you’re an American citizen, you’re entitled to vote even if you don’t speak English!
 But this is typical of every election in Chicago.